-We simulate the results of public policies in both Norway and the United States on the common data set of the universe of active Norwegian corporations, which enables us to focus on the impact of policies rather than on the differences in the structure of the economies.
-The Norwegian economy is more export oriented and has a relatively larger industrial sector, although this is somewhat mitigated because we exclude the offshore oil industry from the sample.
+Norwegian economy is more export oriented and has a relatively larger industrial sector, though this is somewhat mitigated because we exclude the offshore oil industry from the sample.
 Correspondingly, Norwegian consumption relies more heavily on imports, accounting for a smaller share of domestic production.
-Another large difference between the countries is the size of the welfare state, the coverage of unemployment insurance, and the structure of the labor market.
+Another large difference between the countries is the size of the welfare state, the coverage of unemployment insurance and the structure of the labor market.
 This could mean that the longer-term effects of the various measures on labor market outcomes may be different in the two countries for reasons going beyond the different course of the crisis, but this relatively simple analysis framework cannot address such questions.

 The Norwegian context allows for observing the magnitude of revenue shocks based on applications for assistance that firms filed early in the crisis.
-We consider scenarios that correspond to persistence of these shocks for up to six months.
+We consider scenarios that correspond to persistence of these shocks for up to 6 months.
 This is a somewhat stylized but, we believe, an interesting way to shed quantitative light on the potential impact of the crisis on the financial situation of firms.
-Norway is already significantly under way of reopening its economy as of July 2020, so that the assumption of a three-month persistence of the full shock is on the high side.
-In the case of the United States, the process of re-opening has also started, but the pandemic does not appear to be under control so that the six months assumption is more realistic and may still prove too optimistic.
-Of course, revenue losses in the following months do not need to be (and will not be) of the same magnitude and firms can adjust aspects of behavior that we do not model.
-Our work does not try to predict it, but instead attempts to illustrate the immediate liquidity, solvency, and profitability implications of the crisis.
+Norway is already significantly under way of reopening its economy as of July 2020, so that the assumption of 3-month persistence of the full shock is on the high side.
+In the case of the United States, the process of re-opening has also started, but the pandemic does not appear to be under control so that the 6 months assumption is more realistic and may still prove too optimistic.
+Of course, revenue losses in the following months do not need to be (and won't be) of the same magnitude and firms can adjust aspects of behavior that we do not model.
+Our work does not try to predict it, but instead attempts to illustrate the immediate liquidity, solvency and profitability implications of the crisis.